chadaustin/isitsnappy.com/index.md

 ## NES on CRT

-Check out the latency on an original NES and CRT television:
+Check out the latency on an original NES and CRT television (Warning: quite a lot of flicker):

 <div class="video-group">
 <div class="video-block">